dr1v3/edarp_shift/README.md

-replacerr
+edarp_shift
 =========

-Small utility for replace account number in edarp
+a small utility to automatically replace the account number in EDARP